timothy-barnes-2357/Build-with-Bombs/README.md

-# Build with Bombs 💣
+# Build with Bombs (Creeper Horde experiment) 💣

+This branch has code for a game prototype involving waves of creepers that descending on the player.
+It's a gameplay experiment to see if building structures to fend off creepers makes for an interesting game.

 ## A Minecraft Java mod for procedural house generation by diffusion

 This repo contains two components: